-Last year, I wrote a list of complaints that I had about specialty coffee.
+Last year, I wrote a list of complaints about specialty coffee.
 You can read those at Things I Would Like to See Improved in Specialty Coffee (2017).
-With the exception of #2 (Bus Trays) and #4 (Mugs without Handles), most of those issues are still a problem.
-Unfortunately.
+Unfortunately, with the exception of #2 (Bus Trays) and #4 (Mugs without Handles), most of those issues are still a problem.

 However, there are lots of great things happening in specialty coffee.
 In this article, I want to celebrate those changes.